dsdanielpark/Gemini-API/README.md

 > Cookies can change quickly.
 Don't reopen the same session or repeat prompts too often; they'll expire faster.
 If the cookie value doesn't export correctly, refresh the Gemini page and export again.
 Check this [sample cookie file](https://github.com/dsdanielpark/Gemini-API/blob/main/cookies.txt).
 1. Visit https://gemini.google.com/ and wait for it to fully load.
 2. *(Recommended)* Export cookies on the gemini site using a Chrome extension.
 Use [ExportThisCookies](https://chromewebstore.google.com/detail/exportthiscookie/dannllckdimllhkiplchkcaoheibealk), then open and copy the txt file contents.
 For manual collection, see [this image](assets/cookies.pdf).
-3. *(Additional requirement)* Some user need to set nonce value manually.
+3. *(Additional requirement)* Some users need to set nonce value manually.
 To collect the nonce value: Press F12 → Network → Send any prompt to webui gemini → Click the post address starting with "https://gemini.google.com/_/BardChatUi/data/assistant.lamda.BardFrontendService/StreamGenerate" → Payload → Form Data → Copy the "at" key value.
 Reference [this image](assets/nonce_value.pdf).

 ## Usage
 After changed Bard to Gemini, multiple cookies, *often updated*, are needed based on region or Google account.
 Thus, automatic cookie renewal logic is crucial.